ytmytm/1541-RAMBOardII/README.md

 ## Is there any benefit?

 Yes, if you use JiffyDOS and DolphinDOS 2.
-If you have no other reason I wouldn't bother with SpeedDOS, when DolphinDOS is on the table.
+If install parallel connection and there is no other reason I wouldn't bother with SpeedDOS, when DolphinDOS is on the table.

 # Theory of operation